Landlord

 Does that mean those smaller, lesser-used companies aren’t good?
 Of course not—but experience means a lot.
 So if that new kid on the block doesn’t have much experience or reputation, it’s a gamble.

 You shouldn’t be calling every company in your town, but 3-5 is a good number to check once you’ve narrowed down your search.
-Phone calls are preferred over emails or texting because it helps you get an idea of the company culture.
+Phone calls are preferred over emails or texting because they help you get an idea of the company culture.

 Is the person on the other end of the phone friendly?
 Do they seem genuinely interested in gaining you as a client and taking care of your tenants?
 Are they OK with answering all of your questions, or do they seem annoyed or rushed?

-These are essential things to consider.
+These are essential things to consider when you hire a property manager.
 Because if they’re short with you—the paying client—think of how they may treat your tenants.

 Unfortunately, it’s more difficult to find online reviews of property managers.
 Most don’t have a significant presence, so there are better ways to go than simply searching online.